Black American Refugees: Crossing the Same River Twice

 - Alice Walker

-As she recounted her story, I hoped my face did not reveal my utter pessimism at the power of the camera to protect her life.
-The tight knot just under my left shoulder blade is not from couch-surfing on this particular visit.
+As she recounts her story, I hope my face does not reveal my pessimism with regard to the camera’s life-saving potential.
+A tight knot just under my left shoulder blade develops and stays for the better part of a year.
 More now than during other visits, and particularly after watching the footage of Sandra Bland’s stop, there is a quiet fatigue pressing down on all of my thoughts and interactions.
 It feels like I am a person I have never met, visiting a foreign country for the first time.

 But it’s not – foreign, that is.
 It still resembles itself, still haunted by familiar ghosts.
 But then, it is constantly changing, and so are we.
 To use Alice Walker's metaphor, "you cannot cross the same river twice;" it's always different, and so are you.
 Thanks to #SayHerName and #BlackLivesMatter, the abstract horror stories of the American racial present have become specific, systemic features have gained a material immediacy, and that affects the number of times we are put on guard.
 It changes our relationship to the space we inhabit so that we hear different subtleties in the songs on the radio and find that we are irritated by the way the wind moves things around.
 Not to sound too romantic about all this, but the feeling is very alienating.